maceto/file_generator/README.md

 The format is expressed as string as follows:

-each column have the next attributes
+each column has the next attributes

 * Name: this name would match with the key in the hash
 * Length: size of the column
-* Value: dafult value in case that name non match with any hash key
+* Value: dafult value in case that name doesn't match with any hash key
-* Fill: for complete the space of lenght
+* Fill: for completing the space of length
 * Align: align to Left or Right

 as for instance: